mmikowski/jquery.event.ue/README.md

 Compatible with jQuery 1.7.0+.

 ## Browser Support
-This was originally written in 2012 and has been updated regularly in 2015 and 2016.
-Works with iOS5+ (Stock browser) and Android 3.2+ (Chrome) and of course all modern desktop browsers - IE9+ and later version of Chrome, Safari, and Firefox.
+Works with all modern browsers: c.
+2012+ version of Chrome, Firefox, Safari, and IE9+.
 IE9 requires edge settings:

 ```html
 <html>